- The IMPRESS Standards Code

-Before accepting a complaint we expect you to try to resolve the matter directly with the publisher.
+Before accepting a complaint, we expect you to try to resolve the matter directly with the publisher.
 They have 21 days to provide you with a final decision letter in response to your complaint.
-If after 21 days you have not received a final decision letter or if you remain dissatisfied with the publisher’s response you may then complain to IMPRESS.
+If after 21 days you have not received a final decision letter or if you are still dissatisfied with the publisher’s response you may then complain to IMPRESS.

 We can accept complaints from anyone personally and directly affected by an alleged breach of the Code, from a representative group affected by the alleged breach (where there is a public interest in the consideration of the complaint) or from a third party seeking to ensure the accuracy of published information.